 This ritual water vessel dates from the 7th or 6th century B.C.

 I loved this serene watercolor painting in our Taipei hotel room.
 Since I couldn't take it home, I could only copy it in my own watercolor style, in my travel art journal.

-They gave us a tiny little DVD (yellow envelope, upper lefthand corner of this page) of the museum that doesn't play on anything I have!
+They gave us a tiny little DVD (yellow envelope, upper left hand corner of this image) of the museum that doesn't play on anything I have!